Domestic Violence Resources

 Violence at home touches everyone within the home, regardless of age.
 The Naperville Police Department is committed to creating and fostering a departmental and community-wide understanding of the issues and dynamics surrounding domestic violence.
 If you feel that you might be a victim of domestic violence, or would like more information for a loved one or friend, the resources provided are available to offer support, information and guidance.

 Domestic violence can be expressed in a variety of ways and may look and feel differently at different points.
-Domestic violence is not always physical, but it is always about power and control.
-Examples of how a person gains power and control are represented below.
+Incidents of domestic violence are rarely isolated, one-time incidents but rather escalate over time and follow a predictable cycle.
 [Image Source]

 Does your partner ...

 - Keep track of your schedule and whereabouts?